zhaocai/front-matter.rb/README.md

 comments with predefined format:

 1. the leading comment string can be different based on the language.
-2. the leading column of yaml docs must be aligned to be converted to yaml.
+2. the leading column of yaml docs should be aligned to be converted to yaml.

 ### Format 1